The 21 Point Checklist for Launching and Marketing your Website in 2019

-If you can’t figure out a way to send your message in a quick coherent manner, work on you delivery.
+If you can’t figure out a way to send your message in a quick coherent manner, work on your delivery.

-Practice by delivering your message in 7 seconds or less you can find the bottlenecks and adjust.
+Practice by delivering your message in 7 seconds or less.
+That way you can find the bottlenecks and adjust.

-Your time to create a first impression is short.
+“You have only one chance to make a first impression”.
 When potential customers view your website give them your message, clearly and concisely.

-If you plan on having any type of promotional strategy for your website must have content.
+If you plan on having any promotional strategy for your website must have excellent content.
 The people viewing your website are going to expect great content within your unique niche that they can use.
-Otherwise, they won’t return again
+Otherwise, they won’t return again.

 Writing several pieces of stunning content at launch with at least 2000+ words per piece of content will give you the best chance of ranking in popular search engines.